Anyone who gets a prediction about how a player's career will turn out wrong will likely be taunted with it for the rest of his life.

 Bill Polian was one of the most successful general managers in the NFL, having built the Buffalo Bills teams that went to, and lost, four straight Super Bowls, as well as drafting Peyton Manning over Ryan Leaf during his time with the Colts.
 He was also known for his controversial decision to forgo a chance for a perfect season when he pulled the Colts' starters against the Jets and the Bills in the last two weeks of the 2009 season (prior to the losses, the Colts were 14-0), stating that he wants to have the starters rested up for the playoffs, and that a perfect season was not a goal for them.

-No matter how good of a player he was, Aaron Hernandez will always be remembered as the guy who was charged with at least two murders.
+No matter how good of a player he was, Aaron Hernandez will always be remembered as the guy who was charged with three murders.

 The Stanford University Band will always be known for "The Play" — an incident in 1982 where they stormed the field during play against Cal thinking the game was over, and allowed Cal to take advantage of the confusion and score a final game-winning touchdown, which ended in the trombone player being taken out in the end zone.